"This is a solid follow-up release to Mystic Moods from Michele. Features more music and more diversity, too, yet retains her signature sound."

 BT Fasmer

-What songs is your heart singing?
 What memories is your heart longing for?

 This music is a precious remedy in a human’s mad world.
 It arouses the spirit and harmonizes it.
 It lifts it above the everyday worries and gives the listener a long awaited space.
 You can easily stay in the endless cosmos for a long time.
 And this Universe is you.
 The present-day society tends to collapse your inner world in order to more easily manage your consciousness and behavior because it needs obedient slaves.
 The music of Michele Ippolito is a convenient possibility to free yourself.